YohanaTeweldemedhin/weather-classification/readme.md

-# Weather Prediction Application
+# weather_prediction_aplication

+## Description

-This project is a machine learning–powered Weather Prediction API built using Flask.
+This project is a machine learning–powered Weather Prediction  application.
 It loads a trained model (weather_model.pkl) and provides predictions through a REST API endpoint.
 Users can send weather-related input , and the API responds with predicted weather conditions.
 This application demonstrates model deployment, API development, and real-time prediction handling.
 The application accepts the following features as input

 1. Temperature
 2. Humidity